SaboSuke/BIT--PHP-MVC-FRAMEWORK/README.md

 # Installation

-* clone the project then install its core by running run
+* Clone the project then install its core by running run

     - ```composer install```